NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 .. _unbound.conf.add-holddown:

 add-holddown: *<seconds>*
+    Instruct the
+    :ref:`auto-trust-anchor-file:<unbound.conf.auto-trust-anchor-file>` probe
-    Instruct the **auto-trust-anchor-file** probe mechanism for :rfc:`5011` autotrust updates to add new trust anchors only after they have been visible for this time.
+    mechanism for :rfc:`5011` autotrust updates to add new trust anchors only after they have been visible for this time.
     Default is 30 days as per the RFC.

 .. _unbound.conf.del-holddown:

 del-holddown: *<seconds>*
+    Instruct the
+    :ref:`auto-trust-anchor-file:<unbound.conf.auto-trust-anchor-file>` probe
-    Instruct the **auto-trust-anchor-file** probe mechanism for :rfc:`5011` autotrust updates to remove revoked trust anchors after they have been kept in the revoked list for this long.
+    mechanism for :rfc:`5011` autotrust updates to remove revoked trust anchors after they have been kept in the revoked list for this long.
     Default is 30 days as per the RFC.

 .. _unbound.conf.keep-missing:

 keep-missing: *<seconds>*
+    Instruct the
+    :ref:`auto-trust-anchor-file:<unbound.conf.auto-trust-anchor-file>` probe
-    Instruct the **auto-trust-anchor-file** probe mechanism for :rfc:`5011` autotrust updates to remove missing trust anchors after they have been unseen for this long.
+    mechanism for :rfc:`5011` autotrust updates to remove missing trust anchors after they have been unseen for this long.
     This cleans up the state file if the target zone does not perform trust anchor revocation, so this makes the auto probe mechanism work with zones that perform regular (non-5011) rollovers.